This is us

 Was found on the Swedish edition of craigs-list and had the prize of 41.000 Swedish kroner.
 The length is 30 feet and the with is 3 meters.
 A huge upgrade from our previous ship (described further down).
-It also includes a 63 horsepower Bedford 220 four sylynder engine witch in short, is a lot more than we’d had before.
+It also includes a 63 horsepower Bedford 220 four cylinder engine witch in short, is a lot more than we’d had before.
 But even more important – there is sails!

 We spent about three-four weeks on preparing it for departure.
 Before we got her, it had been sitting on land for four years – poor thing.
-But we finally got her ready and are setting sail south the first week of october 2018!
+But we finally got her ready and are setting sail south the first week of October 2018!

 Was and will forever be our first ship.
-Not too big maybe, but with the biggest charm-level ever meassured on any waters.
+Not too big maybe, but with the biggest charm-level ever measured on any waters.
 We bought the boat in Moss and took it from there to Fredrikstad.
 In many ways this represent the start of our journey.
-We didn’t check the boat out at all – and bought it unseen for 10.000 Norwegian kroner (about 950 Euro) It is 24 foot long and have a one-cylynder SABB engine with 10 horsepowers.
+We didn’t check the boat out at all – and bought it unseen for 10.000 Norwegian kroner (about 950 Euro) It is 24 foot long and have a one-cylinder SABB engine with 10 horsepower.
 We named it FF Harry because we planned from the beginning to spend a lot of time in Sweden and when Norwegians go shopping in Sweden, which is way cheaper because of the taxes, they call it a Harryhandel, or to go Harry-shopping.
 The FF’s means ForskningsFartøy, which is the Norwegian words for Research Vessel, we were after all venturing on a holistic research vessel.